It is such a privilege to spend this time with you, so here are a few words from me about this very important start to your wedding day.

 2. If you can choose a room with the best natural light and hopefully plenty of space for any make-up and hair, it does make life a lot easier and you will get much better photographs than if you're tucked away in the darkest corner of your spare room surrounded by plastic bags and cardboard boxes.

-4. Brides - remember to leave plenty of time for getting into your dress!
+4. Dresses - remember to leave plenty of time for getting dressed!
 I know it seems like a daft thing to say, but seriously - and especially if it laces up at the back - you should allow a good 40 minutes and definitely get a crochet hook if there are any teeny buttons.
-Gents - maybe if you are wearing a tie, have a wee practice on your Windsor* knot (*other knots are available) ahead of the day.
+Suits - maybe if you are wearing a tie, have a wee practice on your Windsor* knot (*other knots are available) ahead of the day.
+And definitely ensure all wedding party members try on their outfits well in advance as wedding sizing is generally smaller than your usual.
+Gents, I'm mostly talking to you here - the number of Best Men bustin' buttons because they didn't turn up to fittings...